 - a loss of tongue muscle contour, or tongue atrophy

 - excess saliva

 The corticospinal tract is a part of the brain made up of nerve fibers.
 It sends signals from your brain to your spinal cord.
-ALS damage to the corticospinal tract causesspastic limb weakness.
+ALS damages the corticospinal tract and causes spastic limb weakness.

 The anterior horn is the front part of the spinal cord.
 Degeneration here can cause:

 - limp muscles, or flaccid weakness

 - breathing problems caused by weakness in the diaphragm and other respiratory muscles

 Early signs of ALS may include problems performing everyday tasks.
 For example, you may have difficulty climbing stairs or getting up from a chair.
 You might also have difficulty speaking or swallowing, or weakness in your arms and hands.
 Early symptoms are usually found in specific parts of the body.
 They also tend to be asymmetrical, which means they only happen on one side.

 As the disease progresses, the symptoms generally spread to both sides of the body.
 Bilateral muscle weakness becomes common.
 This can lead to weight loss from muscle wasting.
 The senses, the urinary tract, and bowel function usually remain intact.

 Cognitive impairment is a common symptom of ALS.
 Behavioral changes can also occur without mental decline.
 Emotional lability can occur in all ALS sufferers, even those without dementia.